 Why it makes a good book club book: In a Holidaze is one of the best Christmas novels for book clubs who love to read romance books.
 This one maintains the feel of a romantic comedy and allows readers to discuss time travel in the context of the holiday season.

-In a Holidaze is a holiday rom-com that starts after a Christmas in which a lot goes wrong for Maelyn at her family’s usual “Christmas with friends” at a snowy Utah cabin.
+In a Holidaze is a holiday romantic comedy book that starts after a Christmas in which a lot goes wrong for Maelyn at her family’s usual “Christmas with friends” at a snowy Utah cabin.
 She leaves wishing to find happiness, and it seems like things can’t get worse until a car crash occurs.

 Maelyn then begins to relive her Christmas vacation as if it were Groundhog Day.
 But, the others insist a car crash never occurred, and that she just woke up from a bad dream.
 As Maelyn navigates Christmas all over again in her “dazed” state, she tries to fix everything that went wrong the first time she experienced Christmas.
 And, of course, there’s a love triangle and some holiday steaminess in store!